Bass Lake Planning Unit

 Proposed LCCPs endorsed by the Watershed Planning Committee were posted on the Stewardship Council’s website for additional public review and comment approximately 30 days prior to being considered by the board at a public board meeting.
 The posting of proposed LCCPs was advertised via an e-mail sent to contacts in the Stewardship Council’s database.
 In addition, public board meetings are advertised via an e-mail sent to contacts in the Stewardship Council’s database, an announcement posted on the Stewardship Council’s web site, a press release issued to local papers, and an advertisement placed in local newspapers in the area where a board or public meeting is taking place or in communities that may have an interest in a particular topic on an upcoming meeting agenda.
 The board action taken is noted in the meeting minutes that are posted on the Stewardship Council’s website following each meeting.

 All public comments received were provided to the board.
 There was also an additional opportunity for public comment at the public board meeting when the board considered approval of the proposed LCCP.
 Adoption of an LCCP by the board was the final step in the Stewardship Council’s process for selecting donees.
 The prospective donees are responsible for securing its own internal approvals prior to the transaction being completed.
-LCCPs approved by the board are subject to the California Public Utilities Commission review and approval process, which includes an additional opportunity for public review and comment.
+LCCPs approved by the board were subject to the California Public Utilities Commission review and approval process, which included an additional opportunity for public review and comment.
 Transactions will be finalized upon LCCP review and transaction approval by the California Public Utilities Commission.

 While all LCCPs have now been approved by the board, we continue to encourage public involvement in the Stewardship Council process and encourage public comments.
 Staff is available to accept comments and answer your questions at email@example.com or 916-297-6660.